brian1917/workload-identifier/README.md

 ## Input CSV File
 The tool requires an input CSV with information on how to match IP addresses from observed traffic to unmanaged workloads.
 The repository includes a default CSV that is suggested to be used as a starting point.
 Add to it as needed.
 * **name** - name of the service being identified (e.g., domain controller, LDAP, etc.)
 * **provider** - 1 if the workload is a provider or 0 if it is a consumer.
-For example, a Domain Controllers will be on the provider of observed traffic.
+For example, a Domain Controllers will be the provider of observed traffic.
 McAfee workloads will be the consumer on traffic over port 8081.
 * **required_ports** - list of ports that _must_ be observed to be considered a match.
 Separate ports by a space. *_Ranges are not allowed_*.
 * **optional_ports** - list of ports that some must be observed to be considered a match.
 Separate ports by a space.
 Ranges are allowed and should be written as 49152-65535 with no spaces. *_A match in a range only counts once_*.
 For example, if a range is given as 100-200 and traffic is observed on 101 and 102, it counted as 1 optional match.
 This avoids situations like a server matching as a domain controller because several high end ports were identified.
 * **num_optional_ports** - number of optional ports that must be matched.